-The impact of catalytic bead diameter (d_p) is shown in Figure 4.
+The impact of catalytic bead diameter $(d_p)$ is shown in Figure 4.
 As the flow rate increases, the conversion decreases, as well as, the smaller particle size, the higher the conversion (Figure 4a).
 This latter behavior can be attributed to an increased surface area/volume ratio (Peschke et al., 2019).
 Therefore, considering that bioreaction occurs mainly on the bead surface due to the high intraparticle diffusional resistance, the effect of bead size is very important on the bioconversion process.
-In fact, the highest gradient in glucose conversion, when different bead sizes were used, was achieved at volumetric flow rates from
+In fact, the highest gradient in glucose conversion, when different bead sizes were used, was achieved at volumetric flow rates from 0.1-2 mL/min for large particle diameters; while for the smallest particle diameter, the conversion was very close to the maximum allowable conversion in the aforementioned range of volumetric flow.
+On the other hand, when determining the fructose specific productivity, it was found that the smaller the particle diameter, the higher the productivity achieved (Figure 4b).
+Hence, the use of large particles represents a waste of catalyst, because the center of those particles does not contribute to the overall glucose isomerization process.
+In all the numerical experiments, there is a more pronounced increase in the specific productivity at low volumetric flows (0.1-2 mL/min), which is the result of the effect of flow regime on the advective transport of the chemical species throughout the bioreactor.

 Figure 4.
-Effect of particle diameter on (a) glucose to fructose conversion, (b) specific productivity of fructose, and (c) pressure gradient, using a PBR at 65 $^{\circ}$ C, [S] = 100 g/L, [E] = 10 g/L, and pH = 7.5.
+Effect of particle diameter on (a) glucose to fructose conversion, (b) specific productivity of fructose, and (c) pressure gradient, using a PBR at 65 °C, [S] = 100 g/L, [E] = 10 g/L, and pH = 7.5.